Sylvexia/personal_research/4-3_Personal_Reserch.md

 # Summary

-- Why posit occurred NaR result?
+- In MNIST model,  it still have NaR result in (8, 0) (8,1)
-	- In MNIST model, even if there's only arith operation: (add, multiplication, max), it still have
+	- Even if there's only arith operation: (add, multiplication, max)
+	- No divide operation.
+	- No math operation like
 	- Currently we reduced our problem to the following:
 		- 1. Potential error in
+		-